charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Then there is a technical layer, which is composed by the technical classes.
 Here, the computer is seen as an abstraction of a real-world worker.
 It is the "simu_comp_as_worker"(or "comp_as_worker") classes.
 Here we can find the classes as in the Data-Access Layer(DAL) and Presentation Layer of the three-tier architecture.
 In clprolf, we especially separate classes that contain technical code needed for the "abstraction" classes: display code, as well as data-access code.
 Everything that is not pure abstraction code should be put in a technical class.
 However, some software, for example parts of an operating system, is composed mainly by the technical layer, which can call the abstraction layer.

-### OBJECT AND INTERFACE DECLENSIONS AND GENDERS

-In Clprolf, we strive to approximate the richness of natural languages.
-Each object has a declension, representing its function within the system.
-Declension, also known as the object role or class role, is central to the design philosophy of Clprolf.

-Each declension has some synonyms, which are completely equivalent.
-We choose one over another depending on our feeling or perspective about the class.

-agent declension: agent, simu_agent, simu_real_world_obj, simu_real_obj, and abstraction.
-worker_agent declension: worker_agent, simu_comp_as_worker, and comp_as_worker.
-model declension: model, model_real_world_obj, and model_real_obj.
-information declension: information, which has no synonyms. indef_obj declension: no synonym

-Each gender can have gender synonyms too. :

-@Expert_component gender = @Human_expert = @Design_role
-@GUI_Role gender = @Machine_tool
-@Active_agent gender = no synonym
-@Static gender = @Expert_component_static = @Human_expert_static
-@Static gender for worker_agent declension = no synonyms

-Note: genders are available only for the abstraction declension (except @Static, which can also apply to the worker_agent declension).
-Genders are always optional.

-Interrelationships Between Declensions

-    Agents and Workers: Every object with an agent declension can also function as a worker.
-This reflects how computers execute agents—as specialized workers.
-However, the goal is to minimize the number of workers in the system to maintain clarity and efficiency.
-    Models and Information: Similarly, any object with a model declension can be represented as information, as this is how the computer stores models.
-Despite this, it is essential to avoid misusing information where a model would be more appropriate.
-    Unidirectional Substitutions: While agents can take on worker roles and models can be viewed as information, the reverse is not true.
-A true worker cannot become an agent, and information cannot be replaced by a model.
-Such substitutions often indicate a design flaw or a deliberate perspective shift (e.g., when treating a sorting class as a worker).

-Class Identification in Clprolf

-Each class in Clprolf is identified by its name, with the addition of its declension and gender.
-This explicit classification simplifies understanding and enhances system consistency.

-Interface declensions synonyms:

-compat_interf_version declension:

-compat_interf_version declension = version_inh
-compat_interf_capacity_declension = capacity_inh
-compat_interf_declension: no synonym

-An object’s declension can be added to an interface to specify which class declension is allowed to implement it (using contracts).

-The gender of a compat_interf_capacity declension:

-A capacity interface can have a gender called an Advice (advice-type gender):

-@For_agent _like gender(advice)
-@For_worker_like gender(advice)

-By integrating declensions and genders, Clprolf ensures clarity in design, unambiguous role assignment, and a robust structure for both objects and interfaces.

-### THE ROLE OF OBJECTS - THE CLASS ROLE OR CLASS RESPONSABILITY

-Object roles are about the nature of an object.
-Clprolf uses only basic class roles, which is the class responsability.
-This should reduce the ambiguity of their definitions.
-The definition of the roles is quite intuitive.
-So the first nature of an object-oriented object, is to be an object.
-And then, in clprolf, its class has a responsability, either a simu_real_obj, or an agent, or for the technical objects, a worker_agent, or a comp_as_worker responsability.
-Some object natures are the same than others, because we want to emphasize some aspects.

-There are here only five main role (or responsabilities) in clprolf, simu_comp_as_worker(or worker_agent, comp_as_worker), simu_real_world_obj(or "simu_real_obj", "simu_agent", "agent", "abstraction"), model_real_world_obj(or "model", "model_real_obj"), information and indef_obj: only code for computer, or pure code of simulation. clprolf is based on the fact that you can notice use agents to some objects in a system.
-And some objects emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
-Even in system programming, much abstractions of such objects are used, such as connections, streams, files or threads.
-Then, the other kind of objects could be objects for computational or technical tasks.
-We tell that it is as algorithmic tasks given to a computer seen as a worker.
-So this object is seen as a micro-computer, specialized in the given task.
-The micro-computer is quite like a worker agent.
-So we emulate a worker, and it needs a compilation to truly understand the algorithms.
-These roles of objects aims to help for make clearer the object oriented programming, and facilitate maintenance.
-It aims also to facilitate design choices, and responsabilities separation.
-The simu_real_obj(or equivalent) should be easier to use and write, in general.
-The vision and responsability of the class is clearly indicated, and chosen from the beginning, and it adds information on the design of the developer.

-We keep flexibility with the optional "indef_obj"(indefinite object), like a traditional oo object.

 ### "abstraction" OR "simu_real_obj" ?